 One final thing, the photography is atrocious because the lighting in the show was annoyingly dim, and I didn't use the flash because the glare would have made the photos even worse.
 Bad lighting means slower shutter leading to blur and all sorts of crap.
 You guys have insulted my cooking and I let it go because you're simpletons who wouldn't know good food if it hits you in the face, but insult my photography and I'll bloody draw reels from now on!

-On my way to the show I passed by this thing which people actually pay money to enter.
-I don't know what's inside, but not hard to imagine that it will be a normal house only with everything inside being upside down.
-I really wish I could go back in time and skip college and years of hard work and instead establish a rubbish trap for naive tourists.
+On my way to the show I passed by this thing.
+I was curious about what's inside, but at $30 plus tax for an adult ticket I decided to pass.
+I really wish I could go back in time and skip college and years of hard work and instead build a tourist attraction that's $30 a pop.
 I would be really wealthy now.
-Anyway, I had to walk to the show because the night before I had read that parking at the Orange County Convention Centre costs $15, so I found a mall nearby and parked there for free then walked for 10 minutes both ways.
+Anyway, I had to walk to the show because the night before I had read that parking at the Orange County Convention Centre costs $15, so I found a parking lot nearby and parked there for free then walked for 10 minutes each way.
 A good exercise and the 15 bucks remain in my wallet until I get to spend them on something that's actually worthy.